November 11th, 2011 by Darren Cottingham

 For Chevrolet fans the next-gen Corvette can’t come around soon enough, but it’s not scheduled to arrive 2013 as a 2014 model.
 While it’s still a few years off, there is plenty of wild rumour and speculation about exactly what form the new model will take.
 Will it use a turbocharged V8 engine, will it have a retro-inspired split rear window design?
 Nothing is certain, but recent reports have been leaking out from GM sources that it might not be as exciting as fans hope.

 The reports are stating that the design of the next Corvette will be more evolutionary than revolutionary.
 The design won’t include anything as far out as a standard split window, and it probably won’t be offered as an option, either.
 The rumored new 5.5-litre V8 may not happen and the new Corvette could push on with the tried-and-true 6.2-litre V8 as its base engine.
 The rumour of a mid-engine layout was always a bit fanciful and has also been denied.
-Read the rest of this entry »
+Continue reading “2014 C7 Corvette to be conservatively updated” »

 The year 2014 will be a big one for the Ford Mustang.
 The iconic sports car will celebrate its 50th anniversary and a new production model will be released.
 The announcement came last week from Ford’s design chief, J Mays, who spoke to the press at the Frankfurt Motor Show.